National Party (South Africa): From Dominion to republic

-The NP was a strong advocate of republicanism, a sentiment which was rooted in Boer history.
+The NP strongly advocated republicanism, a sentiment rooted in Boer history.
 Beginning in 1836, waves of Boers began to migrate north from the Cape Colony to live beyond the reach of the British colonial administration.
 Eventually, the migrating Boers founded three republics in southern Africa: the Natalia Republic, the South African Republic and the Orange Free State.
 British colonial expansion in the 19th century led to the annexation of the Natalia Republic by Britain and the First and Second Boer Wars, which resulted in the South African Republic and the Orange Free State being annexed into the Empire as well.

-Despite Britain's victory in the Second Boer War, Afrikaners continued to resist British control in southern Africa.
-In 1914, a group of anti-British Afrikaners led the Maritz rebellion against the Union of South Africa during World War I; two years later, a NP congress called for South Africa to become a republic before changing its mind and deciding that it was too early.
+Despite Britain's victory in the Second Boer War, Afrikaners resisted British control in southern Africa.
+In 1914, a group of anti-British Afrikaners led the Maritz rebellion against the Union of South Africa during World War I; two years later, an NP congress called for South Africa to become a republic before changing its mind and deciding that it was too early.
 The Afrikaner Broederbond, a secret organization founded in 1918 to support the interests of Afrikaners in South Africa, soon became a powerful force in the South African political scene.
 The Republican Bond was established in the 1930s, and other republican organisations such as the Purified National Party, the Voortrekkers, Noodhulpliga (First-Aid League) and the Federasie van Afrikaanse Kultuurverenigings (Federation of Afrikaans Cultural Organisations) also came into being.
-There was a popular outpouring of nationalist sentiment around the 1938 centenary of the Great Trek and the Battle of Blood River.
-It was seen to signify the perpetuation of white South African culture, and anti-British and pro-republican feelings grew stronger.
+There was a widespread outpouring of nationalist sentiment around the 1938 centenary of the Great Trek and the Battle of Blood River.
+It was seen to signify the perpetuation of white South African culture, and anti-British and pro-republican feelings grew more assertive.

-It was obvious in political circles that the Union of South Africa was headed inexorably towards republicanism.
-Although it remained a Dominion after unification in 1910, the country was granted increased amounts of self-government; indeed, it already had complete autonomy on certain issues.
-It was agreed in 1910 that domestic matters would be looked after by the South African government but that the country's external affairs would still remain British-controlled.
+It was obvious in political circles that the Union of South Africa was headed inevitably towards republicanism.
+Although it remained a Dominion after unification in 1910, the country was granted increased amounts of self-government; indeed, it already had complete autonomy on specific issues.
+It was agreed in 1910 that the South African government would look after domestic matters but that the country's external affairs would remain British-controlled.

 Hertzog's trip to the 1919 Paris Peace Conference was a definite (if failed) attempt to gain independence.
-In 1926, however, the Balfour Declaration was passed, affording every British dominion within the British Empire equal rank and bestowing upon them their own right of direction of foreign issues.
+In 1926, however, the Balfour Declaration was passed, affording every British dominion within the British Empire equal rank and bestowing upon them their right of the direction of foreign issues.
 This resulted the following year in the institution of South Africa's first-ever Department of Foreign Affairs.
 1931 saw a backtrack as the Statute of Westminster resolved that British Dominions could not have "total" control over their external concerns, but in 1934 the Status and Seals Acts were passed, granting the South African Parliament even greater power than the British government over the Union.

 The extreme NP members of the 1930s were known collectively as the Republikeinse Bond.
-The following organisations, parties and events promoted the republican ideal in the 1930s:
+The following organisations, parties and events promoted the Republican ideal in the 1930s: